Eswatini Country Commercial Guide

 Telecommunications/Electronics

-The Eswatini government privatized its telecommunications sector, which has catalyzed the launch of new private telecommunications companies such as Eswatini Mobile over the past few years.
+The government has privatized its telecommunications sector, which has catalyzed the launch of new private telecommunications companies (such as Eswatini Mobile) over the past few years.
 The increased competition has lowered prices and improved mobile and data offerings in the country.
-Eswatini offers reliable 2G, 3G, LTE mobile and most recently 5g low orbit satellite by Starlink, provided by SpaceX.
-Mobile market penetration in Eswatini is above the average for the region, though subscriber growth has slowed in recent years.
+Eswatini offers reliable 2G, 3G, LTE mobile and most recently 5G low orbit satellite by Starlink, provided by SpaceX.

-Telephones in Mbabane and Manzini are connected to the rest of Eswatini and to international operators through the local exchange.
-Direct dialing is available to many countries, including the U.S. Internet services including Wi-Fi are available in most hotels, and there are several restaurants and businesses offering Wi-Fi access in Mbabane, Matsapha, and Manzini.
+Telephones in Mbabane and Manzini are connected to the rest of Eswatini and to international.
+Direct dialing is available to many countries, including the United States.
+Internet services including Wi-Fi are available in most hotels, and there are several restaurants and businesses offering Wi-Fi access in Mbabane, Matsapha, and Manzini.

-In Eswatini, the power plugs and sockets are of type M, just like in South Africa.
-The standard voltage is 230 V, and the standard frequency is 50 Hz.
+In Eswatini, the power plugs and sockets are of type M. The standard voltage is 230 V, and the standard frequency is 50 Hz.

 Transportation